This webpage contains information from the department on subjects and curricula, admission and courses.

 - For PhD students employed at another university: contract between the department and the other university (contract template in Swedish/ contract template in English)

-- For PhD students financed by scholarships: contract with the scholarship giver according to the guidelines for admission of doctoral students funded by scholarships
+- For PhD students financed by scholarships: contract with the scholarship giver according to the faculty's guidelines for postgraduate education

 All PhD students need to take courses within their postgraduate education.
 The extent varies depending on which subject the student is admitted to.
 Some courses are mandatory and others are strongly recommended.

-- Research ethics course, 2 hp or 5 hp.
-A minimum of 2 hp is required.
+- Research ethics, 2 hp or 5 hp.
+At least 2 hp are mandatory.

 - Several PhD courses are offered at our department, but the announcement of these is usually made internally and by email.